Tax loss harvesting: Investment companies

 The United States Internal Revenue Service (IRS) has published no exact definition of what constitutes a "substantially identical" security.
 Therefore, it is not clear whether or not the securities of different investment companies can be "substantially identical", even if their investment objectives are identical.
-As a result, if an investor trades in and out of Exchange-traded funds (ETFs) or mutual funds with almost identical holdings, some have held that it does not trigger the wash sale rule.
+As a result, if an investor trades in and out of exchange-traded funds (ETFs) or mutual funds with almost identical holdings, some have held that it does not trigger the wash sale rule.

-For example, State Street's SPDR S&P 500 ETF (NYSEARCA: SPY) and iShare's Core S&P 500 ETF (NYSEARCA: IVV) both track the S&P 500.
+For example, State Street's SPDR S&P 500 ETF Trust and iShares Core S&P 500 ETF both track the S&P 500.
 If an investor purchases shares in SPY and the market price declines, the IRS has not provided guidance on whether the investor can sell their shares in SPY, purchase shares in IVV, and claim a capital loss without triggering the wash sale rule, despite the fact that the two ETFs have nearly identical returns.